 Q5.
 Why is the index used?

 Q6.
-Who is responsible to update the indexes?
+Who is responsible for updating the indexes?

 Q7.
-What are the various databases available in the market?
+What are the various databases available on the market?

 Q8.
-What are the physical components of Oracle Database?
+What are the physical components of the Oracle Database?

 Q10.
 What are the different Oracle Database objects?